vmallet/ida-plugins/README.md

 * [Void](https://github.com/dove-zp/ida.plugin.void): A 'No Operation' Generator.
 Creates NOP'd areas though simple convenient actions to relevant right click menus.<br>
 _Updated: 2022 04 08 &nbsp;&nbsp; Language: Python_

+* [VTBL](https://github.com/nektra/vtbl-ida-pro-plugin): VTBL is an IDA script which identifies all the virtual tables found in any module of a native process.
+The virtual tables can be related to a COM or a C++ class.<br>
+_Updated: 2013 03 27 &nbsp;&nbsp; Language: C++_

 * [VT-IDA Plugin](https://github.com/VirusTotal/vt-ida-plugin): This is the official VirusTotal plugin for Hex-Rays IDA Pro.
 This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.<br>
 _Updated: 2020 10 05 &nbsp;&nbsp; Language: Python_